Underwater Navigation & Robotics

 For subsea applications, such as remotely operated vehicles (ROV), autonomous underwater vehicles (AUV), and asset and diver tracking, the Subsonus system provides an incredibly flexible and scalable acoustic navigation solution.
 Subsonus and Subsonus Tag units feature an inertial navigation system and high refresh rate processing for very high-quality data.
 The Subsonus transducer and Subsonus Tag transponder can be used in any of the following configurations:

-1. USBL2 (“USBL-squared”) – A unique architecture that utilises Subsonus USBL transducers on both vessels and tracked assets instead of Subsonus Tag transponders.
+1. USBL2 (“USBL-squared”) – A unique architecture that utilizes Subsonus USBL transducers on both vessels and tracked assets instead of Subsonus Tag transponders.
 By processing and resolving relative USBL bearings and orientation at each transducer, this multi-point USBL system delivers noticeably improved accuracy and precision, error correction, uncertainty, latency, and speed of sound measurement.
-The additional navigation data allows the AI-based algorithm to analyse the system and utilise full data from each transducer.
+The additional navigation data allows the sophisticated fusion algorithm to analyze the system and utilize full data from each transducer.

 Attach a GNSS Compass to the surface vessel for reliable absolute position data that is acoustically transferring between the Subsonus units.
 Obtaining absolute heading data in this way is extremely cost-effective when compared to FOG, and because the heading is via GNSS, the system is immune to magnetic interference and is markedly more accurate than magnetic heading.